leandrosardi/my-ruby-deployer/README.md

 ## 6. Advanced Features

-There are some advanced features that make **blackstack-deployer** more versatile.
+There are some advanced features that make **deployer** more versatile.

 ### 6.1.
 Requesting node reboot